-The Canadian tourism industry has generated over $78 billion in revenue last year and there is no sign of it slowing down.
+The Canadian tourism industry has generated approximately $90 billion in revenue annually and there is no sign of it slowing down.
 With the prediction of a substantial rise in employment opportunities, our Resort and Hotel Management (RHOT) program will set you up with the skills you need to launch a career in this dynamic industry.

 BC's Number One Industry